Exodus 3:14 and the "Name" of God - Fifty Years of Thinking About God Wrong: He's Just Saying He is Here WITH US, FOR US.

 "I WILL BE WHAT I WILL BE"?

 Insight from the Stone Tanach: each of God's names represents the way in which God reveals Himself through His behavior toward the world.
-YHWH is used when He is merciful.
+YHWH is used when He is being merciful.
 God is going to be merciful in bringing the Jews out of bondage, so He says, "I Shall Be (with them in this sorrow) As I Shall Be (with them in other sorrows)."
-GOD WASN'T SAYING HE IS SELF-EXISTENT, HE WAS SAYING THAT HE IS MERCIFUL, AND THAT HE IS WITH US.
+GOD WASN'T TELLING MOSES THAT HE IS SELF-EXISTENT, HE WAS SAYING THAT HE IS MERCIFUL, AND THAT HE WAS WITH THE DESCENDENTS OF ISRAEL TO DELIVER THEM.
 God's very Name, He says, is "I shall mercifully be with you through this time of sorrow."
 And the form of 'ehyeh we are to remember Him by is its corollary from our perspective: "YHWH/He is."
 THIS is faith.

 0 Comments: